 Attila Schwanz is an Italian painter, comic artist, illustrator and designer.
-He creates artworks strongly influenced by fantasy and horror elements that explore the social objectification and fetishism of the body.
+He creates artworks strongly influenced by fantasy and horror elements that explore the social objectification and fetishization of the body.

-His artworks span over a multitude of subjects and show the artist’s mastery of a variety of techniques among which the ballpoint pen remains his favourite.
-Attila Schwanz’ works are connected by the artist’s fascination with the body and how this is fetishized in contemporary society due to the obsession over physical appearance.
+His artworks span over a multitude of subjects and show the artist’s mastery of a variety of techniques, among which the ballpoint pen remains his favourite.
+Attila Schwanz’s works are connected by the artist’s fascination with the body and contemporary society’s obsession with physical appearance.

-Such fetish is critically expressed by him through the figure of the monster, favourite by the artist because of its dramatic potential and its ability to express transformation.
+Such obsession is expressed through the figure of the monster, a favoured depiction by the artist because of its dramatic potential and ability to express transformation.
 The central theme of the corporeal is thus filtered and distorted by horror and fantastic elements that altogether move a powerful social critique through the creation of dark and complex artworks.

 Some artworks draw on classical narratives such as the Grim brothers’ tales, as well as biblical stories and artworks by Goya and Caravaggio.
 However, Attila Schwanz reinterprets such narratives from a contemporary perspective by focusing on the body.